-For credit risk exposure of notes and accounts receivable, please refer to note 6(d).
+For credit risk exposure of notes and accounts receivable, please refer to note 6(3).

-Other financial assets at amortized cost includes other receivables and other current and non-current financial assets, etc., which are considered to be of low risk, and thus the impairment provision recognized during the period was limited to 12 months expected credit losses.
+Other financial assets at amortized cost includes other receivables and other financial assets, etc., which are considered to be of low risk, and thus the impairment provision recognized during the period was limited to 12 months expected credit losses.